Ways to search people for free:

 A Google search should be able to bring up any current or past social media accounts the person uses.
 If the profiles are public, take some time and go searching.
 People share a remarkable amount of personal information and photos on social media these days, and – ironic as it may seem – often feel more comfortable sharing embarrassing details on a public social media account than they would say, at their office.

 Google should also bring up any news articles that mention the person, so if they were involved in an embarrassing story that made the news, you should be able to find out.
-In addition, it will turn up any blog posts or online comments that could potentially shed some light on who they are.
+In addition, it should turn up any blog posts or online comments that could potentially shed some light on who they are.

 You can cast a wider net by searching any known relatives or close associates of the person you’re looking for.
 If you know their siblings’ names, search them, and if you get a link to a social media account, comb through it as much as possible to find who you’re looking for.
 You can search their friends list once you’re in the profile.
 It’s possible that you may be able to find incriminating information about the person you’re looking for on the page of an acquaintance or loved one.